First, make sure you have installed

 -n option to run multiple tests at the same time or use PyTest Parallel (recommended way).

-Every plan we provide comes with a limit of concurrent VMs (how many tests you can run in parallel).
+Every plan we provide comes with a limit of parallel tests.

-TestingBot will queue the additional tests and run the tests as soon as slots become available.
+If you exceed the number of parallel tests assigned to your account, TestingBot will queue the additional tests (for up to 6 minutes) and run the tests as soon as slots become available.

 Mark tests as passed/failed